phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Authentication vs authorization

-When speaking about security, there are two terms commonly used: authentication and authorization.

-**Authentication** is about identifying a user.

-**Authorization** is about telling whether a user has access to a certain resource or feature in the system.
+When speaking about security, there are two terms commonly used: authentication and authorization. **Authentication** is about identifying a user. **Authorization** is about telling if a user has access to a certain resource or feature in the system.

 In a regular web application, once a user is authenticated, either by entering their email and password or by using a third-party service (such as